 If a new home is in your future, now’s the time to think about how much money you’ll need to save for a down payment on a house.
 If you’re worried you won’t have enough saved by the time you’re ready to buy, consider these strategies.

 Review your budget

 Save windfalls and pay raises

-Junk drawers or old safes may hold long forgotten savings bonds you might be able to cash in without consequence.
-Check the state treasurer’s department for unclaimed cash you either forgot about or are unaware exists.
-It may be just a few dollars or a few hundred dollars, but, every little bit helps.
+When you receive any tax refunds, work bonuses or pay raises, transfer that extra money into your house fund.
+Check junk drawers or old safes for long-forgotten savings bonds you might be able to claim.
+Also, there may be other sources of unclaimed cash out there.
+Visit the North Carolina State Treasurer’s dedicated site at nccash.com for unclaimed cash you either forgot or didn’t know about.
+It may be just a few dollars or a few hundred dollars, but every little bit helps.
 Be sure to add this extra money to the house fund and watch your savings grow.

 Ask family for help

-The advice given is for informational purposes only.
-Consult your Credit Union for additional guidance.
+The advice provided is for informational purposes only.
+Contact a financial advisor for additional guidance.